Updated: May 2, 2022

 What kind of remediation work is expected to occur in Cootes Paradise?

 The second part of the Order issued by the Ministry of Environment, Conservation and Parks (MECP) related to the spill in Chedoke Creek is associated with the remediation/mitigation methods to offset the added nutrient loading to Cootes Paradise and the Western Hamilton Harbour Area.
-This report will be submitted to the MECP in March 2021 and is currently under review.

 Will residents be able to swim or canoe in Chedoke Creek and Cootes Paradise after the remediation work is complete?